redstone-finance/redstone-docs/docs/smart-contract-devs/get-started/redstone-classic.md

 ### Contracts

-The on-chain relayer is based on is the [PriceFeedsAdapter contract](https://github.com/redstone-finance/redstone-oracles-monorepo/blob/main/packages/on-chain-relayer/contracts/price-feeds/PriceFeedsAdapter.sol) which is responsible for:
+The on-chain relayer is based on the [PriceFeedsAdapter contract](https://github.com/redstone-finance/redstone-oracles-monorepo/blob/main/packages/on-chain-relayer/contracts/price-feeds/PriceFeedsAdapter.sol) which is responsible for:

 - storing all price feeds' symbols (mappings to RedStone dataFeedId),
 - storing price feeds values,